hayachan19/RedguardUI/README.md

 Requires .NET Core 3.1 to run (supported on Win7 and up).

 ## Installation
-Just drop the compiled files in the main directory.
+Just drop the compiled files in the main game directory.
 Sound configuration is done with SETSOUND program so that section is there just for show.

 ## To-Do
 - Make it more WPF-esque